 - There is evidence that the human mirror system processes other stimuli that are more social in nature.
-The insula may be involved in the processing of negative affect! - Wicker et al. (2003) had subjects observe movies of actors sniffing the contents of a glass, and being disgusted, pleased, or neutral about the results - They then performed fMRIs on subjects who observed these movies When subjects experienced discuss or - When subjects experienced disgust or pleasure, particular brain regions - the anterior insula, and to a lesser extent the anterior cingulate gyrus - were activated When the same subjects observed the disgust or pleasure movies, the same area: activated - a mirror system for affect!
+The insula may be involved in the processing of negative affect! - Wicker et al. (2003) had subjects observe movies of actors sniffing the contents of a glass, and being disgusted, pleased, or neutral about the results - They then performed fMRIs on subjects who observed these movies - When subjects experienced disgust or pleasure, particular brain regions the anterior insula, and to a lesser extent the anterior cingulate gyrus were activated When the same subjects observed the disgust or pleasure movies, the same are: activated a mirror system for affect!